NINAnor/NOFA/README.md

-# NOFA_documentation
+# NOFA
-Docs for the NOFA database
+Home for the NOFA database documentation and associates.